-WAAPA’s Design courses prepare students for industry employment through practical and theoretical learning experiences, paired with opportunities for practical application of skills and knowledge.
-Classes and design roles, working with industry directors and choreographers, on WAAPA’s productions, provide sequential skill development in classroom and live production environments, making up an experiential program which is unique to WAAPA, preparing graduates for transition into design related careers within the entertainment industry.
+WAAPA’s Design courses prepare students for industry employment through theoretical learning experiences paired with opportunities for the practical application of skills.
+Working with industry directors and choreographers on WAAPA performances, the course provides skills development in live production environments, preparing graduates for transition into design-related careers within the entertainment industry.

 Design students undertake classes in design studio scenery and costume, technical drafting, CAD, art finishing, drawing, model making, scenic painting, wardrobe technology, props construction, and history of theatre.
 To further extend their design skills and knowledge, students receive specialist classes delivered in their principal studio area and are offered more challenging set and costume design roles in WAAPA’s live productions for theatre, opera, music theatre and dance performance programs.

 WAAPA’s Design program offers training in vocational (VET) and degree courses which allows students to increase their academic qualifications with further study.
 The initial entry Diploma year articulates into a second year of study to achieve an Advanced Diploma.
 This in turn articulates into a Bachelor of Performing Arts that can be attained in three semesters.
 View our Design brochure.